Content Regulation / Censorship, Hate Speech, National Security

 Attribution, copyright, and license information for media used by Global Freedom of Expression is available on our Credits page.

-The European Court of Human Rights did not find the government seizure of the film a violation of the right to freedom of expression under Article 10 of the European Convention on Human Rights.
+The European Court of Human Rights determined that government seizure and forfeiture of a film did not violate the right to freedom of expression under Article 10 of the European Convention on Human Rights.
 An Austrian audio-visual media promotion association screened a film that contained trivial imagery of Christianity.
 The public prosecutor instituted a criminal proceeding against the organization at the request of the Roman Catholic Church for disparaging religious doctrines under Section 188 of the Penal Code.
 Pursuant to the Austrian Media Act, the prosecutor later seized the film and prevented its public distribution.
 The Court reasoned that the absence of a uniform position in Europe on the significance of religion in society, meant that national authorities were entitled to a certain margin of appreciation in assessing the necessity of imposing restrictions to avoid offending religious beliefs.

 Otto-Preminger-Institut für audiovisuelle Mediengestaltung (OPI), was a private association in Innsbruck, Austria that sought to promote creativity, communication and entertainment through the audio-visual media.